roqua/documentation/content/v1/dossier/responses.md

 Responses are questionnaire completions, although they need not be filled out yet.
 Upon creating an invitation, responses for all selected questionnaires are created.
 At this point, the responses have status `new`.
 When the patient fills out the questionnaire for the answer, its status will change to `completed`.

-Requests for responses are namespaced under a specific [dossier](https://github.com/roqua/developer/blob/master/api/v1/dossiers.md), which is the `/api/v1/dossiers/DOSSIER_ID` path.
-In this path `DOSSIER_ID` is the external identifier used by the EPD to represent this patient.

 ## List open responses for given token

 If you know the token that can be used to log in as a respondent, you can use that to request a list of the names of the questionnaires that will be presented when logging in with that token.
 This can be done without any authentication.